-Michele is the founder and Owner of PAZ Studios.
-In 2015, she completed and received her 200-hour Yoga Teacher Certification with Triad Yoga Institute in Greensboro North Carolina.
-Michele attended High Point University where she graduated with a BS degree in Interior Design.
+Michele is the Founder and Owner of PAZ Studios.
+In 2015, she completed and received her 200-hour RYT Yoga Teacher Certification with Triad Yoga Institute in Greensboro North Carolina.
+Michele attended High Point University where she graduated with a BS degree in Interior Design and Furniture Marketing.
 She is a Colorado native and loves the outdoors, and glamping when she’s not working.
-She is a wife and a mother of two-sons and two-French Bulldogs, Elláh and Enzö.
-Michele teaches exhale flow at Paz Studios, where she focuses on alignment and ease in asana, making this class just the right balance of challenging and accessibility.
+She is a mother of two-sons and two-French Bulldogs, Elláh and Enzö.
+Michele teaches exhale flow at PAZ Studios, where she focuses on alignment and ease in asana, making this class just the right balance of challenging and accessibility.
 In addition to teaching yoga, she is also a full time Design and Sales Consultant at Furnitureland South in High Point North Carolina where she has continued her flair for style and design for interior dream spaces.

 Kate is an E-RYT500 teacher and has been teaching yoga in Winston Salem since 2014.
 She got her first certification during a 3-week intensive training in Nosara, Costa Rica, and in August 2016, she continued her teaching in Koh Samui, Thailand getting her RYT-500.
 Her style of teaching includes vinyasa, power vinyasa, yin/restorative, AcroYoga, and children's yoga.
 Her classes are always evolving, but deliver the message to her students that strength and flexibility must be built safely over time.
 No matter what style of yoga, you'll learn more about your body and how to keep it working properly for years to come.
 She is also a local elementary school teacher at the Downtown School across the street from PAZ!